coveooss/gotemplate/docs/_usage.md

         --delimiters={{,}},@       Define the default delimiters for go template (separate the left, right and razor delimiters by a comma) or set
                                    GOTEMPLATE_DELIMITERS (alias: --d, --del)
     -i, --import=file ...
-Import variables files (could be any of YAML, JSON or HCL format) or set GOTEMPLATE_IMPORT -V, --var=values ...
+Import variables files (could be any of YAML, JSON or HCL format) or set GOTEMPLATE_IMPORT --import-if-exist=file ...
+                                   Import variables files (do not consider missing file as an error) or set GOTEMPLATE_IMPORT_IF_EXIST (alias: --iie)
+    -V, --var=values ...
 Import named variables (if value is a file, the content is loaded) or set GOTEMPLATE_VAR -t, --type=TYPE                Force the type used for the main context (Json, Yaml, Hcl) or set GOTEMPLATE_TYPE -p, --patterns=pattern ...
 Additional patterns that should be processed by gotemplate or set GOTEMPLATE_PATTERNS